Tekdirfan/Matching-Algorithms/README.md

 The algorithm is implemented in Python using the PuLP library for linear programming.
 The logarithmic transformation is used to convert the product maximization into a sum maximization, which can be solved using standard linear programming techniques.

 ## Usage

-To use the algorithm, provide dictionaries representing the valuations of participants for each other.
-The output will be a dictionary indicating the matched pairs.

 ```python
 from matching_algorithms import nash_stable_matching